maximbetin/scripts/README.md

 # Scripts

-A collection of personal scripts and configurations for development environment setup, automation, and DevOps tasks.
+Personal scripts and configuration helpers for day-to-day automation, environment setup, and DevOps tinkering.
+Expect things to change quickly and random stuff get added.

-## Contents
+## Structure

-* **Utils**: Contains utility scripts for various tasks.
-* **Kubernetes**: Collection of Kubernetes management scripts.
-* **Networking**: Network-related utilities.
-* **CI/CD**: Continuous Integration and Deployment scripts.
+- **bash/** – small shell utilities (Kubernetes pod cleanup, GitLab helpers, uptime info, etc.).
+- **pwsh/** – PowerShell scripts for media conversion and automation workflows.
+- **windows-setup/** – manifests, installers, and scripts for rebuilding a Windows workstation.

 ## Usage

-Each script contains its own documentation and usage instructions.
-Refer to the individual script files for specific usage details.
+Scripts are meant to be invoked directly and self-document through inline help or comments.
+Review each script before running it and adapt paths, credentials, or package lists to match your environment.

+### Windows setup snapshot

+`windows-setup` bundles winget / Chocolatey manifests, optional offline installers, config files, and manual follow-up notes.
+Run the scripts in that folder from an elevated PowerShell session when rebuilding a machine, updating the manifests as your toolkit evolves.